Eid in the Clouds: Wander Woman's Soulful Journey Through Tibet

 When we dreamed of celebrating Eid somewhere truly unforgettable, Tibet wasn’t just on the list—it was the destination.
 This June, five trailblazing Bangladeshi women—leaders in medicine, law, banking, and academia—came together for Wander Woman’s most ambitious adventure yet: a women-only Eid celebration in the spiritual highlands of Tibet.

-“Tibet is not just remote—it's intense, spiritual, and emotionally rich,” said Sabira Mehrin Saba, our founder and the heartbeat behind Wander Woman.
+“Tibet is not just remote—it’s intense, spiritual, and emotionally rich,” said Sabira Mehrin Saba, our founder and the heartbeat of Wander Woman.
 “This trip was deeply personal.
 I chose each woman not just for her professional accomplishments, but for her spirit—her compassion, her curiosity, her willingness to embrace the unknown.”

 On Eid morning, we stepped into the kitchen of a Tibetan family in Lhasa—welcomed not as tourists, but as sisters.
 Over platters of rich yak meat dishes, salty butter tea, and endless conversation, we experienced something no guidebook could offer: the beauty of connection, woman to woman, culture to culture.